Buy Now

 Integration with Yosys HQ (TabbyCad) Open-Source Synthesis Tool

-The Aurora 2.1 Development Tool Suite is based on fully open-source implementation for scalability, longevity, and full code transparency.
+The Aurora 2.4 Development Tool Suite is based on fully open-source implementation for scalability, longevity, and full code transparency.
 It supports all major development languages including Verilog, System Verilog and VHDL.
+Aurora uses open-source synthesis tool (Yosys) for front end synthesis.
+There are custom plugins developed in Yosys to efficiently target QuickLogic eFPGA architecture features and achieve the best Quality of Result (QoR).
+The synthesis tool uses ABC engine for logic-optimization and technology mapping which supports both area and delay trade-off.

 Implementation Flow

-Aurora generates post-layout files that can be used to verify the functionality and timing in any industry-standard simulator such as Questa, Active-HDL, NC-Sim, and VCS, or other open-source simulators.
+Aurora tool generates the post-layout files (Verilog and SDF) after the Placement & Routing.
+The post layout Verilog file along with the timing annotation can be used along with Quicklogic provided primitive libraries to verify the functionality and timing of the design using any industry-standard simulator such as Questa, Active-HDL, NC-Sim, and VCS, or other open-source simulators.

 The QuickLogic Australis-generated eFPGA IP is available now.
 Contact QuickLogic sales to start creating your custom eFPGA with the Aurora Development Tool Suite today.